Tawi-Tawi: Economy

 Agriculture, fishing, and agar-agar (seaweeds) farming are the leading source of livelihood of the people of Tawi-Tawi, with quite a number engaged in the barter trade business.
 Copra is the top agricultural product, followed by root crops, fruits, and vegetables.

 Transportation

 Sanga-Sanga Airport, the main airport of the province, is located in the municipality of Bongao.

 Recently, Philippine Airlines and Bangsamoro Government launches the inaugural flight of the first ever regional air connectivity on June 9, 2022, from Cotabato City, the regions seat and capital.
 Meanwhile, Cebu Pacific began operating a daily flight from Zamboanga City to Tawi-Tawi Province on October 14, 2011, utilizing its 150-seater Airbus A319 aircraft.
 Philippine Airlines (operated by PAL Express) also started operating flights to and from Zamboanga City on December 15, 2019.

-A sea connection to other parts of the Philippine archipelago as well as an international route to Semporna, Malaysia is available from Bongao.
+A sea connection to other parts of the Philippine archipelago as well as an international route to Lahad Datu, Sabah, Malaysia is available from Bongao.